 What is the experience of the coaches and instructors at a baseball camp?
 This is important because more experienced coaches will help develop your child’s baseball skills more effectively.
 You can judge this by asking the camp’s instructors about their experience and the camp’s curriculum.

 A wide range of technologies are used at different baseball camps.
 Video presentations and recordings are more effective in instructing the players and helping them learn sooner.
 When choosing the right baseball camp, check with camp administration to see if they use technology.
 You can also go with a non-technology camp, depending on your preferences.

 #5.
 List of Activities

 A diverse and creative set of activities is essential for kids to learn and have fun at a baseball camp.
 Look through the list of activities at the camps to see what they have to offer.
 Make sure that the camp you choose offers good sports training as well as a fun and valuable social experience.
-Many camps offer fun additional activities such as trips to the local sites and socializing activities.
+Many camps provide additional fun activities such as trips to the local sites and socializing activities.
 These camps offer a more rewarding learning experience for the kids.